 - Other things we look for while selecting a tripod are its maximum height, load carrying capacity, and weight.

 Now that you know what type of filters and tripod we carry, the question is how do we go about using them?
 This is where our Getting it Right In-Camera course comes in.
-Filmed in diverse terrains of Iceland and Hawaii, you will learn how to Filters and Tripod to come away with some spectacular photos.
+Filmed in diverse terrains of Iceland and Hawaii, you will learn how these photography accessories to come away with some spectacular photos.
 Getting it Right In-Camera will teach you how to put yourself in the right place at the right time and then use local knowledge, the right equipment, key compositional strategies, essential camera skills and a good dose of creativity to overcome the ever-changing conditions of nature.